nk412/tinylogger/README.md

 ## Usage

-Source the `tinylogger.bash` file, and use the `logger` method.
+Source the `tinylogger.bash` file, and use the `tlog` method.
 The first argument is the level, and the second the log message.

     source tinylogger.bash
-    logger warn "This is a warning"
+    tlog warn "This is a warning"

 See [`demo.sh`](./demo.sh) for more.